OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 After three days, the company should not only know that AI is somehow exciting.
 There must be something on the table that the team can keep using, evaluate, or consciously discard.

-• one prioritized AI workflow for a real business process
+- one prioritized AI workflow draft for a real business process

-• a tested working version with real examples
+- a tested consulting and working basis with real examples

-• a short operating guide for the team
+- a short operating guide and consulting report for the team

-• a decision: stop, expand, or move into a follow-up sprint
+- a decision: stop, commission a separate implementation package, or move into a follow-up sprint

 Typical before/after outcomes